AllentDan/LibtorchSegmentation/README.md

 Congratulations!
 You are done!
 Now you can train your model with your favorite backbone and segmentation framework.

 ### 💡 Examples <a name="examples"></a>
- - Training model for person segmentation on using images from PASCAL VOC Dataset. voc_person_seg dir contains 32 json labels and their corresponding jpeg images for training and 8 json labels with images for validation.
+ - Training model for person segmentation using images from PASCAL VOC Dataset. "voc_person_seg" dir contains 32 json labels and their corresponding jpeg images for training and 8 json labels with corresponding images for validation.
 ```cpp
 Segmentor<FPN> segmentor;
 segmentor.Initialize(0,512,512,{"background","person"},